Tochemey/goakt/architecture/ARCHITECTURE.md

                       │    │       (supervisor, passivation, reentrancy, dependencies,
                       │    │       stashing, role) → register new location
-                      │    └─ peer shares: hand each peer its whole share in batched │         RelocateBatch RPCs (≤ 500 items/request, retried twice).
-                      │         An unreachable peer's unsent remainder is moved once to │         the next surviving peer; the target recreates items and │         reports per-item failures.
+                      │    └─ peer shares: hand each peer its whole share in batched │         RelocateBatch RPCs (≤ 500 items/request, two attempts │         each).
+An unreachable peer's unsent remainder is moved │         once to the next surviving peer; the target recreates or │         releases items and reports per-item failures (unsent │         lazy releases self-heal, so they are never reported).
                       ├─ publish a single RelocationFailed event listing exactly the │    actor addresses and grain identities that could not be moved └─ finish(): delete departed node's PeerState from the cluster